highcharts/connectors-morningstar/README.md

 * ES6 modules by importing `@highcharts/morningstar-connectors` in your project.

-* UMD bundle by loading `@highcharts/morningstar-connectors/dist/all.js` in your web app.
+* UMD bundle by adding the `@highcharts/morningstar-connectors/dist/all.js` script to your web app or web page.